Last Updated on August 5, 2022

 This can mean peeling carrots, boiling vegetables, or chopping up produce (whatever makes your life easier).

-You can also use this as an opportunity to plan out your meals for the week, if you feel extra ambitious.
+If you feel extra ambitious, you can also use this as an opportunity to plan out your meals for the week.

 Will you be taking the challenge?

 Just starting out?
 Have 1,000 burning questions!?
 Get access to my private Facebook group, where I’ll be hosting weekly lives throughout the challenge and I answer all of your most pressing questions.

 PLUS!
 I’ll be sending out a brand new e-book at the end of the challenge called the Game On Handbook, which is all about individual ways to fight climate change.

 - Day 3: Bring Your Own Reusable Water Bottle

 - Day 5: How to Actually Remember to Bring Your Bags to the Grocery Store